nirs/blkhash/README.md

 zeroes by the guest.
 The `blkhash` hash algorithm is optimized for computing checksums of sparse disk images.

-This project provides the `blkahsh` C library, and the `blksum` command.
+This project provides the `blksum` command and the `blkahsh` C library.

 ## The blksum command